cornell-zhang/heterocl/README.md

 ## Comparison with TVM

-In general, for TVM API, HeteroCL provides a corresponding wrapper.
+In general, for each TVM API, HeteroCL provides a corresponding wrapper.
 For example, one can declare a variable via `tvm.var` in TVM while `hcl.var` in HeteroCL.
-However, there exists some major differences between TVM and HeteroCL.
-Following lists the major differences while some minor differences can be found **here**.
+However, there exist some major differences between TVM and HeteroCL.
+Following lists only the major differences.

-1. HeteroCL can support both imperative and declarative programming at DSL level.
+1. HeteroCL supports both imperative and declarative programming at DSL level.

 Similar to TVM, HeteroCL adapts vectorized code to describe tensor operations.
 With the vectorized code, the DSL becomes declarative since we only describe the results we want for each operation.
-Meanwhile, we use scheduling functions for the imperative part (i.e., how we'd like the functions to be implemented on hardware devices).
-However, not every tensor operations can be vectorized in an elegant way.
+Meanwhile, we use scheduling functions for the imperative part (i.e., how we'd like the functions to be implemented on devices).
+However, not every tensor operations can be vectorized elegantly.
 One example is sorting.
 We can definitely write something like
 ```python
 A = tvm.placeholder((10,), name = "A")
 B = tvm.compute(A.shape, lambda x: min(A, x), name = "B")
 # min(A, x) finds the x'th smallest value of A
 ```
-There exists two main problems for the above code sinppet.
-First, the ``min`` function requires complex array operations or other data structures.
+There exist two main problems with the above code snippet.
+First, the `min` function requires complex array operations or other data structures.
 Second, the computations involved are inefficient.
-For example, ``min(A, 2)`` requires ``min(A, 1)``, which we have already computed.
-Although there are ways to reduce the redundancy, the best way is to write the sorting algorithm in an imperative fasion.
+For example, `min(A, 2)` requires `min(A, 1)`, which we have already computed.
+Although there are ways to reduce the redundancy, the best way is to write the sorting algorithm in an imperative fashion.

-TVM provides an API called ``extern``, which allows users to describe a tensor operation (such as sorting) using provided IR interface.
+TVM provides an API called `tvm.extern`, which allows users to describe a tensor operation (such as sorting) using provided IR interface.
 However, it is not intuitive for users to write programs at IR level.
 With HeteroCL, users can write simple Python code and it will be automatically lowered to IR.
 Another feature of HeteroCL is that users can further schedule the imperative code block.
-The ``for`` loops inside the code block are indexed according to their declaration order.
+The `for` loops inside the code block are indexed according to their declaration order.
 All loop scheduling functions, such as unrolling and pipelining, can be applied.
 Following is an example of writing a sorting algorithm and scheduling it.

 ```python
 def insert_sort(A, B):